 Water can become hard due to the dissolved minerals present in the water.
 Rocks and soils are examples of common substances that can dissolve into your local water supply, becoming part of it.

 The climate is also a factor.
 Water seeping through limestone rocks will become increasingly hard because of the dissolved minerals present.
 As for which one has more influence, this depends on where you live.

 Aquarium water can become hard over time due to the presence of certain mineral-rich ornaments, such as rocks rich in limestone or specific substrates rich in calcium or limestone.

 Over time there can be a build-up of KH, which can be avoided by regularly changing your tank’s water and removing whatever is causing the problem.

 How To Know If Your Aquarium Water Is Soft Or Hard

-There are several ways to measure whether your water supply is soft or hard, and a simple test can be performed without the need for specialized equipment.
+There are several ways to measure whether your water supply is soft or hard, and a simple test can be performed without requiring specialized equipment.

 Pour some tap water into a glass.
 Now pour a little of the aquarium’s water into a glass and compare the two.
-It will be hard water if it is clear, whereas if it appears cloudy or milky, you most likely have soft water.
+It will be hard water if it is clear, whereas if your fish tank water is cloudy or milky, you most likely have soft water.
 Once you have established the type of tap water you have, any significant difference in the appearance of your aquarium will signal the opposite hardness.

-Assuming that you use tap water to fill your tank, another smile way of finding out if your aquarium water is soft or hard is to ask your local water company as they should know the GH in each area they supply.
+Assuming that you use tap water to fill your tank, another way to find out if your aquarium water is soft or hard is to ask your local water company, as they should know the GH in each area they supply.